chesstastic-org/monster-chess/README.md

 #### Fen Arguments

 FEN Notation for games like chess also have additional information provided that isn't in the board state representation itself.
-For instance, the en passant square, or castling rights, or the side to move. `monster_chess` does not support these natively as part of the `Board` implementation.
+For instance, the en passant square, or castling rights, or the side to move. `monster-chess` does not support these natively as part of the `Board` implementation.
 Instead, individual games have to manage the additional arguments for their respective FEN notations themselves, by implementing the `FenArgument` trait.

 `FenArgument` provides two main methods, `encode`, and `decode`.